Jump to navigation

 The Integrated Quality Improvement Committee Meeting (IQuIC) will work on issues involving quality of physical and behavioral health managed care services and potential opportunities for improvement.

-Learn more about Integrated Quality Improvement Committee Meeting
+Learn more about the Integrated Quality Improvement Committee Meeting

 The Medical Services Board sets forth the rules that govern the Department's programs.
 The Board was established by law effective July 1, 1994 and consists of eleven members appointed by the Governor and confirmed by the Senate.
 Medical Services Board meetings are open to the public.